9/11 truth movement: Views

-Many believers in the movement say that United States government insiders played a part in the attacks, or may have known the attacks were imminent, and did nothing to alert others or stop them.
-Some within the movement who argue that insiders within the United States government were directly responsible for the September 11 attacks often alleging that the attacks were planned and executed in order to provide the U.S. with a pretext for going to war in the Middle East, and, by extension, as a means of consolidating.
+Many believers in the movement say that US government insiders played a part in the attacks, or may have known the attacks were imminent, and did nothing to alert others or stop them.
+Some within the movement who argue that insiders within the US government were directly responsible for the September 11 attacks often allege that the attacks were planned and executed in order to provide the US with a pretext for going to war in the Middle East, and, by extension, as a means of consolidating.

 According to these allegations, this would have given the Bush administration the justification for more widespread abuses of civil liberties and to invade Afghanistan and Iraq to ensure future supplies of oil.
 In some cases, even in the mainstream media, "hawks" in the White House, especially then vice-president Dick Cheney and members of the Project for the New American Century, the neoconservative think-tank, have been accused of either being aware of, or involved in, the alleged plot.

 A relatively common, but not exclusive view within the movement alleges that the buildings of the World Trade Center were destroyed by controlled demolition.